Get startedGet started for free

 As part of the first step, you will "set the seed" for R's random number generator.
 This ensures you get the same numbers each time you run the code and DataCamp's software correctly scores your code.

-• Simulate the before group with a mean of 0 and standard deviation of 0.5.
+# simulate before with mean of 0 and sd of 0.5